-Vaniqa cream is the brand name of Eflornithine compound, a synthetic essential amino acid.
-Eflornithine belongs to a group of medications called 'suicide inhibitors'.
+Vaniqa cream is the brand name of the Eflornithine compound, a synthetic essential amino acid.
+Eflornithine belongs to a group of medications called ‘suicide inhibitors‘.
 These get their name from their characteristic property of inducing a catalytic reaction and inhibiting itself.
 It is the only topical version available of the medication

 What is Vaniqa cream used for?

-The cream is used for the treatment of Hirsutism, an hormonal imbalance problem resulting in unwanted hair growth and body changes.
-While mild hirsutism results in excess hair on the upper lips, chin, sideburn area and around the nipples or lower abdomen, more severe cases result in excessive hair growth in the back and upper abdomen as well.
+The cream is used for the treatment of Hirsutism, a hormonal imbalance problem resulting in unwanted hair growth and body changes.
+While mild hirsutism results in excess hair on the upper lips, chin, sideburn area, and around the nipples or lower abdomen, more severe cases result in excessive hair growth in the back and upper abdomen as well.
 Vaniqa, when used either on its own or in combination with other hair removal methods, works greatly for Hirsutism cases.

 How does Vaniqa work?

 Eflornithine, the active ingredient in Vaniqa, irreversibly inhibits ornithine decarboxylase( enzyme) that is involved in the production of hair shafts in the hair follicle.
 By blocking the enzyme hair growth is slowed down.
-The anagen phase of hair growth comes to a halt and the telogen phase gets in more active mode resulting in hair loss and slower hair growth.
+The anagen phase of hair growth comes to a halt and the telogen phase gets into more active mode resulting in hair loss and slower hair growth.